 Whole stone crabs shall not be landed.
-Live stone crabs may be held on board a vessel while on the water in a work box.
-The minimum claw size is 2.5 inches (propodus length).
+Live stone crabs may be held on board a vessel while on the water until such time as the claws are removed.
+The minimum claw size is 2.75 inches (propodus length).
+There is no minimum recreational size limit on stone crabs.